briankim113/Introduction-to-Interactive-Media/dueApril30/README.md

 ## Video and Images
 Video is available [here](https://youtu.be/Je51REwtkBU).

-I found the image for the[flower](/dueApril30/lily.jpg) on a twitter account called [Fraser Flowers](https://twitter.com/fraserflowers1).
+I found the image for the [flower](/dueApril30/lily.jpg) on a twitter account called [Fraser Flowers](https://twitter.com/fraserflowers1).

 2D and 3D